scylladb/scylladb/docs/operating-scylla/admin.rst

 .. include:: /operating-scylla/_common/networking-ports.rst

-All ports above need to be open to external clients (CQL), external admin systems (JMX), and other nodes (RPC).
+All ports above need to be open to external clients (CQL) and other nodes (RPC).
 REST API port can be kept closed for incoming external connections.

-The JMX service, :code:`scylla-jmx`, runs on port 7199.
-It is required in order to manage ScyllaDB using :code:`nodetool` and other Apache Cassandra-compatible utilities.
-The :code:`scylla-jmx` process must be able to connect to port 10000 on localhost.
-The JMX service listens for incoming JMX connections on all network interfaces on the system.

 Advanced networking
 -------------------